AndrejKolar/NetworkStack/README.md

 ### Setup

 Create two `.json` files with the responses we want to return and add them to the project.
-Also extend the `UserEndpoint` with the `MockEndpoint` protocol and set the filenames for the json response files.
+Also, extend the `UserEndpoint` with the `MockEndpoint` protocol and set the filenames for the JSON response files.

 ```swift
 extension UserEndpoint: MockEndpoint {